-We are a nonprofit hearing healthcare provider, annually serving over 3,000 patients of all ages at our centers in both Kalamazoo and Portage.
+We are a nonprofit hearing healthcare provider, annually serving nearly 3,000 patients of all ages at our centers in both Kalamazoo and Portage.

 Services provided by a team of licensed and certified audiologists include diagnostic hearing testing for newborns, children and adults, assistive devices, follow-up care, counseling and preventative programs.
 We help people stay connected to their world through sound, and have since 1942.

 Experts in Technology, Service, and Support.

 What Makes Us Different?

 Constance Brown Hearing Centers is a nonprofit hearing healthcare provider that accepts many forms of insurances including some forms of Medicaid.
 Through grants and donations, a sliding fee scale is offered to patients who cannot afford the full cost of services.

 All of our Audiologists are licensed through the State of Michigan and certified through American Speech, Language and Hearing Association (ASHA).
 To maintain certification, our audiologists must adhere to the American Speech-Language-Hearing Association (ASHA)’s Code of Ethics.